....

 Once I received an official A-OK from Mass.
 General, I called Don to let him know I was bustin’ out of the joint within the hour.
 “Sure thing, Sport!”
 He gathered up my bags and wedding suit at the house, threw them into the car, and swung by the hospital (with Meg) in time for my release.
 From there, the four of us headed up to Sturbridge, which was a good 2-2 ½ hour drive from downtown Boston.

-I'll be honest more honest with you than I was with anyone else that day.
-The last thing I felt like doing when we reached Sturbridge was making merry.
+Believe me, the last thing I felt like doing when we reached Sturbridge was making merry.
 Part of me wished I could kick back in my hotel room for the rest of the evening and forget about the wedding.
 I had to keep reminding myself that the marriage of Jim and Erika was a one-time gig, happening LIVE, never to be repeated.
-Seeing how I’d gotten this far in the journey, albeit by the skin of my teeth (make that "face"), crapping out at the last minute was simply not an option.
+Seeing how I’d gotten this far in the journey, albeit by the skin of my teeth (make that "my face"), crapping out at the last minute was simply not an option.
 There would be plenty of time, once I returned home, to lick my wounds and process what had happened.
 But show time was drawing nigh, and I had less than two hours to “put on the dog” and make an entrance.

 So how was the wedding?
 Did you have a good time?